I know what you’re thinking:

-I know what you’re thinking: “Why would I spend my valuable marketing budget on photos?
+“Why would I spend my valuable marketing budget on photos?
 There are so many other things I need.
-A website, some print materials, heck, maybe even a radio ad.
+Professional web design, some print materials, heck, maybe even a radio ad.
 My money is tied up in inventory, and infrastructure.
 I can get pictures on the internet.”
-Does this sound like you?
-While all of those points may be valid, photography is actually a really great long-term investment for every business no matter the size.
-Here’s why:

 1. More Professional